 Say you’re walking down the street and saw a billboard of a soda advertisement.
-The sweating soda can looks so refreshing it made you buy one.
-Score one for the billboard.
-But, the advertising firm does not know how many points their billboard made.
-With websites, you can know how many points your web advertisement makes.
-You can change it to whatever, to whenever, depending on your advertisement’s success.
-Analytics and reporting not only tracks advertising, it also gives you easy-to-understand reports on website visitors, where they’re from or what device they used to access your site.
+The soda with trickling ice-cold water looked so refreshing that it made you buy one.
+Score one for the billboard, right?
+But, the advertising agency responsible for that ad has no idea as to how many sales their billboard converted.
+With websites, you can weigh your conversions with Pay Per Click campaigns, which work by creating ads with keywords associated with your niche.
+These ads will appear on the SERPs each time the phrases are keyed in, and there’s a corresponding fee each time they’re clicked on.
+In other words, PPC is like paying for visits to your website.
+Analytics and reporting not only tracks advertising, but it also gives you easy-to-understand reports on website visitors, where they’re from or what device they used to access your site.
 This gives you the arsenal for more successful advertising campaigns, or it can simply tell you if your personal blog is popular.

 Latest posts by Peter A. Liefer II (see all)